 Some online commenters have said that I don’t emphasize Revelation enough.
 One even asked, ironically, whether we should discard it.

-No, we should not discard it, but we should no longer stomp through it as if the issues are settled in our tidy systems.
+No, we should not discard it, but we should no longer stridently stomp through it as if the issues are settled in our tidy systems.

 My further reply is that the clearer texts should guide people’s interpretation of the less clear ones.
 For example, Rev. 4:1 is not a rapture verse, but believers in the secret rapture before the tribulation have to say it is, because the church must not be around during the tribulation, in their system that they impose on the text with a rapture template.
+However, the truth is simpler.
 John himself and by himself was called by the Spirit to go up and see the visions, alone, not the church as a whole.
 The clear and didactic and straightforward texts I cite in this post should clarify these teachers’ interpretations of Revelation, so that they don’t import a strange reading into a plain verse.

 Another example: some interpreters believe that the seven churches represent different ages within the large Church Age.
 So the seventh church, Laodicea, which was neither hot nor cold, but lukewarm, was counseled to buy gold refined by fire (purity coming out of trials or persecution), represents this present church age.
 This typological reading is very stretched.
 Such interpretations of historical verses–not symbolic ones–need to be reined in.
 However, I can’t say that this symbolic, dispensational reading is so far off-base that it adds up to heresy, and maybe some tiny elements can be gleaned from the Laodicean church that may be relevant today.
 Nonetheless, I am so convinced that if we would just take the verses in their textual context and not “out-insight” the original writers, the Bible would become as it should be: streamlined and simpler, without a messy entanglement of complications.